zencart/documentation/content/user/admin/admin_misc.md

 {{< misc >}}

 ---
-### Why are there so many flags in the admin?
+### Why are there so many configuration settings in the admin?

-It's a balance - every flag in the admin is one more change you can make to your store without needing to modify code.
+It's a balance - every setting in the admin is one more change you can make to your store without needing to modify code.
 Zen Cart is designed to be storeowner-friendly in the sense that you can customize your cart without being a software developer.